pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

-- cache-aside
+- cache-aside, meaning the app reads from cache first and falls back to the database when the cache misses
-- hot-read path
+- hot-read path, meaning the request path that is read so often that latency and database load become meaningful
-- cache invalidation
+- cache invalidation, meaning how cached data gets updated or removed when the source data changes
-- simple stampede control
+- simple stampede control, meaning basic protection against many requests all missing cache and hitting the database at once

 ### `jvm/modeling`